-If you are unable to work while you are self-isolating because you cannot work from home, you may be entitled to a Test and Trace Support payment.
+If you are unable to work while you are self-isolating because you cannot work from home or you are the parent or guardian of a child who has been asked to self isolate, you may be entitled to a Test and Trace Support payment.
+If you are eligible you will receive one payment of £500.

 To be eligible for the Test and Trace Support Payment, you must: